nodejs/node/doc/api/buffer.markdown

       store.push(sb);
     });

-Though this should used sparingly and only be a last resort *after* a developer has actively observed undue memory retention in their applications.
+Though this should be used sparingly and only be a last resort *after* a developer has actively observed undue memory retention in their applications.